circonus/irondb-docs/configuration.md

 #### pools raw_writer concurrency

 The number of threads used for writing to the raw metrics database.
-Additionally, IRONdb will use 4x this number of threads for reading from the raw metrics database.
+Additionally, by default, IRONdb will use 4x this number of threads for reading from the raw metrics database.

 Default: 4

+#### pools raw_reader concurrency

+The number of threads used for reading from the raw metrics database.

+Default: (raw_writer concurrency * 4)

 #### pools rest_graphite_numeric_get concurrency